OpenSlides/openslides-backend/docs/actions/participant.json_upload.md

 otherwise a new one has to be created.

 ## Permission
 Permissions are analogue to `user.create` and `user.update`.
-The `idp_id` can be used in import, because user.create/.update will be used internal.
+The `saml_id` can be used in import, because user.create/.update will be used internal.

 In case of an update, remove fields from the payload that don't change the content compared to database to avoid unnecessary permission errors.
 Don't forget the special permissions for `default_password` on `user.update`.